Building what’s next for SNAP

 Join us

-We’re building at the intersection of artificial intelligence and public good.
-If you share our belief that technology should protect the people who need it most, let’s talk.
+We’re building at the intersection of applied research, human-centered design, and public good.
+If you share our belief that technology should protect the people who depend on it most, let’s talk.